Breaking down Barriers and Building Businesses: IJ Clinic Celebrates 20th Anniversary

-During the summer of 1997, Mark Chenoweth and Jim Ho, both ’99, were having a casual conversation on the beach when they had an idea that would later become the Law School’s Institute for Justice Clinic on Entrepreneurship.
+In August of 1997, Mark Chenoweth and Jim Ho, both ’99, were having a casual conversation on the beach when they had an idea that would later become the Law School’s Institute for Justice Clinic on Entrepreneurship.

-It was the summer after their 1L year, and Chenoweth and Ho were working in California and planning to attend a weeklong public interest litigation program at the Institute for Justice in Washington, DC, later in August.
+It was the summer after their 1L year, and Chenoweth and Ho were working in California and planning to attend a weeklong public interest litigation program at the Institute for Justice in Washington, DC, later that month.
 They were drawn to the program at IJ—a public interest firm dedicated to promoting economic liberty that continues to be the umbrella organization for the IJ Clinic today—in part because they were interested in getting a free-market perspective on public interest law.

 “As we read the materials preparing for the program in DC on the beach one weekend, I said to Jim, ‘Why not have something like this at the University of Chicago?’”
 Chenoweth said.
 “And the more we talked about it, the better we liked the idea.”